 If you don’t have room to create a large shower with all of the features I described unless you eliminate the tub, then get rid of the tub.
 If you do have room for a tub, then consider a model that is shallower to reduce the perils of stepping over the side and keep the thickness of the side as narrow as possible.
 If you absolutely must have a tub and do plan to use it for as long as possible, then you may want to consider investing in a walk-in version.

-When does Living in Place become less important for a bathroom remodel?
+When does Aging in Place become less important for a bathroom remodel?

 This is a very good question.
-I think there are a couple circumstances in which it would be less important to consider Living in Place for a bathroom remodel.
+I think there are a couple circumstances in which it would be less important to consider Aging in Place for a bathroom remodel.

 First, if your primary suite is on the second floor of your home, then it’s less likely you’ll remain in your home if mobility becomes a serious issue.
 You may want to consider creating a more accessible bathroom and bedroom suite on your main level instead.

 Second, if you are in your sixties but planning to move within the next five to ten years, then it sounds like your remodel might be driven more by resale considerations than your personal preferences.
-But, it’s never a bad idea to use Universal Design principles whenever possible.
+But, it’s never a bad idea to use Aging in Place or Living in Place principles whenever possible.

 As I mentioned at the beginning of this post, if you thoughtfully approach your bathroom remodel from a Universal Design perspective, then it probably will not affect the aesthetics of the design.
 You can still achieve a beautiful new bathroom that can serve you for many years to come.